Skip to content

 At Utica University, you’ll work directly with faculty who have years of combined healthcare and nursing education experience.
 They’ll ensure you’re well prepared to serve as an FNP by sharing their learning from real-world practice.

-Both leaders bring decades of experience in nursing education, research, and practice.
+Utica nursing faculty bring decades of experience in nursing education, research, and practice.

-Assistant Professor of Nursing, Director of Nursing Graduate Programs
+Director of Graduate Nursing Programs (MS, FNP)

 Benefits of Being an Online Student